 - The landlord will have to give 24 hours prior notice before entering the rented premise to start any repairs and replacement.

 - Conditions for eviction of tenant under the Model Act include: (i) refusal to pay agreed upon rent; (ii) failure to pay rent for more than two months; (iii) occupation of part or whole of premises without written consent; and (iv) misuse of premises despite a written notice.

 - The Model Act establishes a three-tier quasi-judicial dispute adjudication mechanism consisting of: (i) Rent Authority; (ii) Rent Court; and (iii) Rent Tribunal.
 No civil court will have jurisdiction over matters pertaining to provisions under the Model Act.

 - The tenant cannot be evicted during his tenancy period.
 However, misuse of the premises, as defined, includes public nuisance, damage or its use for immoral or illegal purposes will allow the landlord to take repossession of the premise by the rent court.

 - Disposal of a complaint/appeal by the Rent Court and the Rent Tribunal will be mandatory within 60 days.

-What type of properties are covered under the MTA?
+What type of properties are covered under the Model Tenancy Act?